yeotzunkai/CS1015MiniProject-DataScience_Python/README.md

 ### ⋅ Graph Boosting
 ---
 ## Conclusion
-### Random Forest Regression was found to have higher accuracy in predicting car prices.
+#### Random Forest Regression was found to have higher accuracy in predicting car prices.
-### Brand and the year the car was manufactured have higher linear correlation value with price.
+#### Brand and the year the car was manufactured have higher linear correlation value with price.
-### Data in data set was not enough to predict luxury car brands.
+#### Data in data set was not enough to predict luxury car brands but enough to cater to general public in predicting widely used cars in general
 ---

 ### Contributors